openshift-labs/learn-katacoda/external/citrus/intro/finish.md

 ## Congratulations!
 You've completed the tutorial!

-If you are interested in more Citurs examples, please visit the [citrus-samples](https://github.com/christophd/citrus-samples) repository on GitHub.
+If you are interested in more Citrus examples, please visit the [citrus-samples](https://github.com/christophd/citrus-samples) repository on GitHub.